Demonstrative Evidence: How It Can Help Expert Testimony

 By nature, most of us are visual people.
 Now more than ever, thanks to technological advancements, we as a society have become accustomed to constant visual stimulation.
 This basic premise also holds true in the courtroom.

 Numerous studies have indicated that jurors respond well to visuals, and that graphic evidence drastically increases their rate of information retention from 10% to 87%.
 Because the average juror is more likely to remember what they see rather than what they hear, it is helpful to incorporate visual depictions of evidence whenever possible.
-Particularly when offering an expert opinion, such demonstrative evidence can enhance the expert’s testimony by helping the jury better understand the facts at issue.
+Particularly when offering an expert opinion, such demonstrative evidence can enhance the expert’s testimony by helping the jury better understand the demonstrative facts presented in trial.

 Demonstrative evidence generally refers to evidence that offers a physical illustration of a fact presented, rather than a verbal description.
 While real evidence is substantively used to prove a fact at issue in the case, demonstrative evidence is used to clarify, explain, and offer a visual aspect of the presentation.